Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

     15. All five city pictures are present and smoothly transitioning in carousel. - Success
     16. The social media, font awesome items are present and the hyperlinks are working. - Success
     17. All five city pictures are present and smoothly transitioning in carousel. - Success
-    18. Check the index.html page in responsinator:<a href="https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2F"></a>
+    18. Check the index.html page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2F)
         - iPhone eXpensive portrait · width: 375px - Success
         - iPhone eXpensive landscape · width: 734px - Success
         - Android (Pixel 2) portrait · width: 412px - Success